 Preventive medicine is the branch of medicine focused on stopping diseases before they start, catching them early when they do appear, and reducing their impact when already present.
 Instead of waiting for illness to strike and then reacting, preventive medicine flips the script: measure, identify risks, and act while there is still time.

 This article explains what preventive medicine is, how it differs from curative medicine, and why it matters more than ever — particularly if you care about living longer in good health.
+If you want to move from general prevention to a measurable plan, read our guide to personalized longevity protocols and evidence next.

 What is preventive medicine?
 A clear definition